A Child's Christmas in Wales

-A Child's Christmas in Wales is a piece of prose by the Welsh poet Dylan Thomas recorded by Thomas in 1952.
+A Child's Christmas in Wales is a piece of prose written by the Welsh poet Dylan Thomas and recorded by Thomas in 1952.
 Emerging from an earlier piece he wrote for BBC Radio, the work is an anecdotal reminiscence of a Christmas from the viewpoint of a young boy, portraying a nostalgic and simpler time.
 It is one of Thomas's most popular works.

 As with his poetry, A Child's Christmas in Wales does not have a tight narrative structure but instead uses descriptive passages in a fictionalised autobiographical style, designed to create an emotive sense of the nostalgia Thomas is intending to evoke, remembering a Christmas from the viewpoint of the author as a young boy.
 Thomas searches for a nostalgic belief in Christmases past—"It was snowing.
 It was always snowing at Christmas"—furthering his idyllic memory of childhood by describing the snow as being better and more exciting than the snow experienced as an adult.
 The dissertation, with exaggerated characters for comedic effect, show how childhood memories are enlarged through youthful interpretation.